Configure portal authentication

 - External authentication: External authentication is provided by the ASP.NET Identity API.
 In this case, account credentials and password management are handled by a third-party identity provider.
 This includes OpenID based providers such as Yahoo! and Google and OAuth 2.0 based providers such as Twitter, Facebook, and Microsoft.
 Users sign up to the portal by selecting an external identity to register with the portal.
 After it is registered, an external identity has access to the same features as a local account.

 Both local and external account registration can use invitation codes for sign up, as well as the email confirmation workflow.
 In addition, portal administrators may choose to enable or disable any combination of authentication options through portal site settings.

 Account sign-up (registration)

 Portal administrators have several options for controlling account sign-up behavior.
 Open registration is the least restrictive sign-up configuration where the portal allows a user account to be registered by simply providing a user identity.
 Alternative configurations may require users to provide an invitation code or valid email address to register with the portal.
 Regardless of the registration configuration, both local and external accounts participate equally in the registration workflow.
 That is, users have the option to choose which type of account they want to register.

 During sign-up, the user has the option of creating a local account (providing a username and password) or selecting an external identity from a list of identity providers.
 If an external identity is selected, the user is required to sign in through the chosen identity provider to prove that they own the external account.
 In either case, the user is immediately registered and authenticated with the portal.
-A new contact record is created in the Dynamics 365 for Customer Engagement organization upon sign-up.
+A new contact record is created in the Common Data Service environment upon sign-up.

 With open registration enabled, users are not required to provide an invitation code to complete the sign-up process.